ismasan/ismaelcelis.com/content/posts/what-do-commands-do-in-event-sourcing.md

 ![Smart processor](/images/2024/what-do-commands-do/smart-processor.png)

 I hated this.
 Processors were _smart_!
 All of a sudden, my system's _capabilities_ were spread out onto two different layers.
 Command handlers and processors.
-This implied that React wasn't just just naively _reacting_ in Decide's footsteps, and Decide wasn't the only decision-maker in town!
+This implied that React wasn't just naively _reacting_ in Decide's footsteps, and Decide wasn't the only decision-maker in town!

 ## Commands really, _really_ are about state changes